Smanar/Rhonda/README.md

 - Say "snowboy"
 - You will hear a "ding" and the matrix will display a microphone (Wait for the microphone before speaking)
 - Say "Rappelles moi dans une heure", the matrix will display a spectrogram with the sound, you can use it to solve problems.
+- The matrix display a horglass during processing.
 - The matrix will display a smiley if all is ok or a "?" if there was a problem.
+- Return at first step.

 ----------